/

 The anatomy of SaaS pricing strategy

-Whatever price you guess, it will fall somewhere between one that is too high to generate any demand and one that is too low to cover expenses.
+Whatever price you decide to put, it will fall somewhere between one that is too high to generate any demand and one that is too low to cover expenses.
 You’ll hardly know if your customers appreciate your service more and you are leaving money on the table.
 You’ll figure out that you were overpriced only after you scare away a bunch of potential customers.

 Pasha

-SaaS companies need some tools to narrow down the pricing search.
-In this article, we’re providing three SaaS software pricing strategies for you to come to the rescue.
+Pricing an innovative SaaS service is difficult, so cloud companies need some tools to narrow down the pricing search.
+So, here are three SaaS software pricing strategies for you to come to the rescue.
 Each of them has its place in business, but (spoiler alert) SaaS companies need to pay particular attention to the latter one.

 Cost-plus SaaS pricing strategy

-This strategy embodies what people basically mean by business — selling items for more than the cost of production.
-It is the most widespread strategy for manufacturing and retailing companies.
+The cost-plus pricing model embodies what people basically mean by business — selling items for more than the cost of production.

-Cost-plus pricing's advantages are its simplicity and predictability.
 It requires no formulas, it doesn't need a deep understanding of your market or your customer.
 You spend $2 to brew some coffee and want a 50% markup that makes $1.
 Slap the numbers together and voila, you get $3 and put it on a price tag.
 You're guaranteed to make that $1 with every sale.

-The cost-plus pricing model lacks the flexibility to fit SaaS companies.
 What if you need to intensify marketing or hire a new employee?
 The cost may change swiftly.
 Subscription prices can't be modified all the time to absorb every cost fluctuation, which means the margin will take a hit.

 Cost-plus pricing collapse